 When reviewing new course proposals, there are several characteristics that the Speaking Intensive Committee looks for.
 While every course is different, and each has its own needs, SI courses will typically include the following:

-- at least three SI-related assignments, including presentations, discussions, or listening assignments (click here for a list of sample assignments)
+- at least three SI-related assignments, including presentations, discussions, or listening assignments

 - SI-related assignments should be distributed throughout the semester and should build upon one another

 - students are provided with clear guidance on their assignment, and evaluation criteria are given (with an evaluation form provided – click here for sample evaluation forms)

 Learning Outcomes for SI Courses

 The following learning outcomes apply to all SI courses, and should be listed on course syllabi:

 - Students will understand and be able to explain the conventions and expectations of oral communication as practiced within the discipline of the course taken.

 - Students will apply theories and strategies for crafting messages (verbal, nonverbal, and visual) for particular audiences and purposes.

 - Students will be able to craft oral messages after a conscious process in which various options are reviewed and will be able to explain and support their choices.